leo-bauer/personal_website2/research.md

 ## Research

-I currently have five peer-reviewed publications and multiple works in progress.

-Below there is also information on my current and past research and data collection projects.
-Some of them are linked to GitHub repositories with tutorials and code.

 ### Peer-Reviewed Publications

 1. Cunningham, David E., **Leo Bauer**, Sloan Lansdale, and Megan Lloyd.
 "Under What Conditions Does Preventive Mediation Occur in Self-Determination Disputes?"
 2025. *Journal of Peace Research*, forthcoming.
 [Preprint](/files/mediation_cunningham_bauer_lansdale_lloyd.pdf){:target="_blank"}{:rel="noopener noreferrer"}.